Anirban166/Resume-Ranker/README.md

 Extras
 ---
-Added Application Interface (Jframe+Swinger GUI) to take custom keywords and directory as input.
+Added Application Interface (Jframe+Swinger GUI) to take custom keywords and directory as input. <br>
-Done with everything else.
+Output will be displayed on three platforms - the eclipse console, a word document and on the application result textfield.